 Stirrups greatly increased the rider’s ability to stay securely in the saddle and control the horse.
 It is argued, the invention of the stirrup was as important in the spread of modern civilizations, as the invention of the wheel or printing press.

 From the earliest times, owning a horse was expensive and used as an indicator of wealth.
 Similarly, saddles, as they became more sophisticated were used as symbols of wealth.
 Elaborate decorations including fancy leather work, stitching, and precious metals were added to prove an individual’s status.
 Comfort and distinction were for the rider, rather than the horse.
-As saddles progressed over the ages, to satisfy both the needs of horse and rider, so did the method of controlling the horse.
+As saddles and stirrups progressed over the ages, to satisfy both the needs of horse and rider, so did the method of controlling the horse.

 Ever since the first horse was ridden there would have been a need to control the animal.
 From the first simple rope looped around the horse’s neck, the ability to control a horse was a huge step in their domestication and their use as transport and as cavalry in warfare.